rhysmoggs/ms1-bakes-by-noemie/README.md

 Here is the official website for Bakes by Noémie - a bakery based in South Wales, UK.

 The website is the company's first attempt and building their brand and awareness.
-Having launched in April 2020, with a relatively small but hugely skilled and ambitious team of bakers - Noémie, of Bakes by Noémie and the companys owner and head-baker, would like to launch an official website to take the company to the next level.
+Having launched in April 2020, with a relatively small but hugely skilled and ambitious team of bakers - Noémie, of Bakes by Noémie and the company's owner and head-baker, would like to launch an official website to take the company to the next level.
 The company expects to increase brand awareness and attract more customers to purchase their baked goods.
 The website will clearly display information for new and returning customers including the company's contact info, updates and social media links.
-The website is fully responsible on a range of handheld devices to larger screens.
+The website is fully responsible on a range of hand-held devices to larger screens.
 This is to ensure that as many eyes as possible can visit the website, in turn increasing the ultimate goal of turning a profit via the Bakes by Noémie shop.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>

 ## User Stories

+Following are the goals that the website should provide for each user.

 #### As a New User :
-1. I want to easily understand the main purpose of the site and learn more about the company.
+* I want it to be very clear what the website's purpose is and what do they do.
-2. I want to be able to easily navigate throughout the site to find content.
+* I want to be able to seamlessly navigate the website on whatever device I'm using.
-3. I want to easily find reviews to understand what their users think of them and see if they are trusted.
-4. I want to easily find their social media links to find out more about the company, the way they conduct themselves and their interaction with others.
+* I want to easily find their social media links to find out more about the company, the way they conduct themselves and their interaction with customers.
+* I want to find reviews.

 #### As a Returning User :
+* I want to be able to access the shop with ease and to purchase their products.
+* I want to check to see if there are any newly added products to the shop.
-1. I want to find information about the company's background, their stroy and growth.
+* I want to find information about the company's background, their story and growth.
-2. I want to find the best way to get in contact with the company with any questions I may have.
+* I want to find the best way to get in contact with the company with any questions I may have.
-3. I want to be able to contact the company in many different ways.
+* I want to be able to contact the company in many different ways.
-4. I want to be able to access the shop.
-1. I want to check to see if there are any newly added products to the shop.
-2. I want there to be a Newsletter so that I am informed of any company related news.
+* I want there to be a Newsletter so that I am informed of any company related news.

 ## Design
+Once the user goals and the website's intentions were set out, the next step was to design the aesthetic aspects of the Bakes by Noémie website.

 ### Wireframes
-Initially, there was a very basic wireframe in place.
-This is was then fleshed out to give a complete idea and guideline for the project, especially handy when referencing responsive design.
-The main screen sizes are listed below, along with every page of the website for their relavant screen size.
+Wireframes were drawn using [Balsamiq](https://balsamiq.com/) at the beginning of the project.
+They were referenced throughout the design and building of the website.
+Following are a series of images showing the Bakes by Noémie website on the three main screen sizes: desktop, tablet and mobile.
+Every webpage is also included.

 #### Desktop

-- Home Page Wireframe -
+- Home Page Wireframe

 <img src="wireframes/desktop-index.png">